Ben and I spent a long weekend crossing off one of the top-destinations on our foodie bucket list: SEATTLE!

 To drink: the parasol cocktail.

-Dahlia Lounge & Dahlia Bakery: Dahlia Lounge was the first of James Beard Award-winning chef Tom Douglas’ restaurants and is considered the flagship of his now 12+ Seattle dining experiences.
+Dahlia Lounge & Dahlia Bakery: The first of James Beard Award-winning chef Tom Douglas’ restaurants and considered the flagship of his now 12+ Seattle dining experiences.
 We went for a lovely brunch, then popped next door to Dahlia Bakery for one of the best croissants I’ve had outside of France.

 Not-to-miss dishes: scramble of the day (oyster mushrooms with truffle cheese when we visited!); house croissant, warmed up and smeared with house-made jam.